Updated – 08/02/2021 – Soft delete for Azure file shares is now enabled by default!

 Soft Delete is a new feature that enables intermediate state “Soft deleted state” for file share(s) when they are deleted accidentally or maliciously.
 The soft delete feature is configurable at the Storage account level but works only at the File share level.
 In other words, when you enable soft delete at the storage account level, then all the existing file shares, as well as the newly created ones will be protected and adhere to this policy.
 When soft delete is enabled, you need to define the retention policy (period) in days, the retention policy determines the time window for which file share contents would be retained before permanent deletion.

-Soft Delete for file share can be enabled at existing storage accounts OR you can enable it during the creation of storage account as shown in the image below.
+Soft Delete for file share can be enabled at existing storage accounts OR you can enable it during the creation of a storage account as shown in the image below.

-Please do not confuse between Blob soft delete and File share soft delete, both features are enabled at the storage account level but they serve for different purposes.
+Please do not confuse between Blob soft delete and File share soft delete, both features are enabled at the storage account level but they serve different purposes.

 How Azure Backup leverages Soft Delete?